 From many communication theories in communication science, one approach still stands after 40 years: Richard Daft’s and Robert Lengel’s Media Richness Theory (MRT) from the mid-1980s.

-The MRT theory approaches communication as “rich” or “lean” channels (or somewhere in the middle).
 School communication is often delivered through one-way email blasts and bulletins.
 The Media Richness Theory (MRT) calls these methods lean channels.
 Richer channels enable parent feedback, context, and clues; face-to-face communication is the richest channel.
 Having said that, rich communication takes commitment and time from both parties, the school and the home.
-Let’s identify different channels in more detail, and then focus on analyzing school communication in the light of a case example, communicating a cell phone ban to parents.

 School Communication Channels: From Lean to Rich